gender-bias/gender-bias/CONTRIBUTING.md

 ## Communication channels

 Have questions?
-Reach out to me on Slack, [readingforbias.slack.com](https://join.slack.com/t/readingforbias/shared_invite/enQtMzU2Mzk2MjY2NDA2LTI1MzNjYzVjYWJlZWNjNDEwNjJkYWI1ZGVlYTZhNWM1YzIzOTAyM2E0MjZlMGM3YzVmZmM5MjJjNThlMDc2NzY), or by email [mollie.marr@gmail.com](mollie.marr@gmail.com).
+Reach out to me on Slack, [readingforbias.slack.com](https://join.slack.com/t/readingforbias/shared_invite/enQtMzU2Mzk2MjY2NDA2LTI1MzNjYzVjYWJlZWNjNDEwNjJkYWI1ZGVlYTZhNWM1YzIzOTAyM2E0MjZlMGM3YzVmZmM5MjJjNThlMDc2NzY), [twitter](http://www.twitter.com/MollieMarr), or by email [mollie.marr@gmail.com](mollie.marr@gmail.com).

+# Thank you!

+Please add your name and to the contributors list.
+I want to be certain that everyone's contribution is recognized!

+Thank you!